ccrawford4/oneflow-infra/README.md

 # OneFlow Infrastructure

 ## About
-This Terraform module provisions a complete, secure AWS environment with the following components:
+This Terraform module provisions a secure AWS environment with the following components:

-### Resources Created
 * **VPC**
 * **EC2 Instance**
   * HTTPS (443) and SSH (22) ingress traffic only